A provider places a hearing device on a patient

 ×

 These devices capture sound and transfer it through bone vibrations directly to the cochlea (the hearing organ in your inner ear).
-Unlike traditional hearing aids that simply amplify sound, bone conduction devices bypass your outer ear and middle ear entirely and create a new pathway for hearing.
-Bone conduction hearing aids can be used for one or both ears, and they can be used along with a traditional hearing aid on the opposite ear, if necessary.
+Unlike traditional hearing aids that simply amplify sound, auditory osseointegrated devices ("osseo" meaning "bone") bypass your outer ear and middle ear entirely and create a new pathway for hearing.
+These devices can be used for one or both ears, and they can be used along with a traditional hearing aid on the opposite ear, if necessary.

 Typically, candidates have one of the following types of hearing loss: